On the number of integral binary $n$-ic forms having bounded Julia invariant: Estimates on reducibility

 It follows from a result of Olver~\cite[Corollary~8.68]{Olver} that for $n\geq 5$, we have $|H|\leq 4n-8$.
 However, for $n\geq 5$, the only subgroup of $S_n$ that is normal and of cardinality at most $4n-8$ is the trivial subgroup, and Theorem~\ref{Sntrivstab} follows.\end{proof}

 \begin{corollary} Let $h\in G_0$ be any element, where $G_0$ is any fixed compact subset of ${\SL}_2(\R)$.
-Then all but $O(X^{{\frac{n+1}{2}-\frac14} + \varepsilon})$ of the integral binary $n$-ic forms $f(x,y)=a_0x^n+a_1x^{n-1}y+\cdots+a_ny^n \in \RR_X(hL)$ with $a_0\neq 0$ are irreducible over $\Q$, have associated Galois group $S_n$, and satisfy $m_f=m$. $($Here again the implied constant depends only on~$G_0$ and $\varepsilon$.$)$ \end{corollary}
+Then all but $O(X^{{\frac{n+1}{2}-\frac14} + \varepsilon})$ of the integral binary $n$-ic forms $f(x,y)=a_0x^n+a_1x^{n-1}y+\cdots+a_ny^n \in \RR_X(hL)$ with $a_0\neq 0$ are irreducible over $\Q$, have associated Galois group $S_n$, and satisfy $m_f=m$. $($Here again the implied constant depends only on~$n$, $G_0$, and $\varepsilon$.$)$ \end{corollary}

-\begin{proof} In the case of $n=3$, this follows directly from Theorem~\ref{nonSn} and \cite[Lemma 2]{Davenport}, while in the case $n=4$, the argument is identical to \cite[Proofs of Lemmas~2.2 and 2.4]{BS} (noting that the $\GL_2$-stabilizers of binary quartic forms are always contained in their $\SL_2$-stabilizers).
-For $n=5$, the assertion follows from Theorems~\ref{nonSn} and \ref{Sntrivstab}; indeed, the stabilizer in $\GL_2(\C)$ of a binary $n$-ic form $f$ is an extension of the projective automorphism group of $f$ over $\C$ by the group of $n$th roots of unity in $\C^\times$, and the only $n$th roots of unity in $\R^\times$ (or $\Z^\times$) are 1 or $\pm1$ depending on whether $n$ is odd or even.
+\begin{proof} In the case of $n=3$, this follows directly from Theorem~\ref{nonSn} and \cite[Lemma 2]{Davenport}, while in the case $n=4$, the argument is identical to \cite[Proofs of Lemmas~2.2 and 2.4]{BS}.
+For~$n=5$, the assertion follows from Theorems~\ref{nonSn} and \ref{Sntrivstab}; indeed, the stabilizer in $\GL_2(\C)$ of a binary $n$-ic form $f$ is an extension of the projective automorphism group of $f$ over $\C$ by the group of $n$th roots of unity in $\C^\times$, and the only $n$th roots of unity in $\R^\times$ (or $\Z^\times$) are 1 or $\pm1$ depending on whether $n$ is odd or even.
 This completes the proof. \end{proof}